Bluegrass Mandolin|A Style versus F Style Mandolin

 • Rhythm

 This type of music is poly-rhythmic in which each instrument in the band adds to the musicality of the tune in its own particular manner.
-This mandolin has a high toned string which makes its contribution with a technique called a “chop,” also known as chunking.
-Snare drum like chords is played on the second and fourth beats of each bar (or the second and third in the case of 3/4 time).
+This mandolin has a high toned string which makes its contribution with a technique called a "chop," also known as chunking.
+Snare drum-like chords are played on the second and fourth beats of each bar (or the second and third in the case of 3/4 time).
 By releasing the pressure of the fingers shortly after striking each chord, the chops create a driving, percussive effect.

 • Fill and Backup